MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 - Create an Azure event hub and use it as a Stream Analytics input
 - Create a Stream Analytics job and test queries on sample data streams
-- Create a Stream Analytics job and perform queries on live data streams
+- Run a Stream Analytics job and perform queries on live data streams
 - Direct Stream Analytics output to Azure blobs

 <a name="Prerequisites"></a>